plcharbonneau/consul-demo/README.md

 ### Datacenter Failover with Prepared Queries - Multi-Region Demo (Only)

 > Webclient service is configured to use a "prepared query" to find the `product` service.
-> If every product service in the current DC fails, it looks for the service in other DCs.
+If every product service in the current DC fails, it looks for the service in other DCs.
+Additional info on the prepared query can be found in the [prepared_query reference](./reference/prepared_query.md)

 - Show Web Client web page
   - point out **Configuration** Section under Product API